x-zheng16/x-zheng16.github.io/content/post/ssh_vm/index.md

 draft: false
 ---

-This post aims to introduce how to quickly configure your VS Code installed in Host (a.k.a. local machine) to develop in Guest (i.e. remote machine, remote server, virtual machine in VirtualBox or Cloud)
+This post aims to introduce how to quickly configure your VS Code installed in Host (a.k.a. local machine) to develop in Guest (i.e., remote machine, remote server, virtual machine in VirtualBox or Cloud)

 ## Step 1: Create a Virtual Machine (VM)